christopher-dG/gpymusic/README.md

 - more specific search (artists only, etc.)
 - genres
 - save music locally
-- cache api results shorter loads
+- cache api results for shorter loads
 - format for pip, upload to PyPI

 ### License